 Occasionally, we will play with the metaphor of core and periphery as a means of drawing out insights about the impact within the core countries of sustaining and expanding empire.
-In particular the relationship between empire and neoliberalism/ late capitalism, alienation, knowledge and identity production, militarization, settler colonialism and “internal” colonialism, and working class and (anti) free-trade, politics.
+In particular the relationship between empire and neoliberalism, alienation, knowledge and identity production, militarization, settler colonialism and “internal” colonialism, and working class and (anti) free-trade, politics.

-As of February 2018, Peripheral Thought will contribute to this broad mission by featuring articles, book and journal excerpts, and news reports as well as original written and multimedia content specifically discussing:
+As of February 2018, Peripheral Thought will contribute the broad mission described here by featuring articles, book and journal excerpts, and news reports as well as original written and multimedia content specifically discussing:

 - socialism/communism and other anti-systemic movements

-- global and local working class resilience and survivance
+- global and local working class resilience and resistance

 - globalization and anti-globalization/ nationalism, borders, and sovereignty